Supply chain strategic planning and modeling for decision-support

 Usually, companies do supply chain planning at several levels, namely strategic, tactical, and operational.
 Each level differs in its objectives, planning horizon, and level of detail.

-Compared to other levels, strategic and tactical planning are crucial to successful supply chain management.
-It could be said that the so-called Pareto's law is applicable here as 20% of efforts in strategic and tactical planning brings 80% of the total effect of planning.
+Compared to the operational level, strategic and tactical planning are crucial to successful supply chain management.
+The so-called Pareto's law could be applicable here as 20% of efforts in strategic and tactical planning brings 80% of the total effect.
 On the other hand, errors made on the strategic level happen to be the costliest ones.
-So, what do you need strategic planning for?

 Supply chain strategic planning tasks